23 Best Places to Visit in Central Mexico in Fall and Winter

 20. Zacatecas City, Zacatecas

-The main attractions in Zacatecas are deeply connected to its mining history.
+Zacatecas’s mining history deeply connects to its main attractions.
 Visitors have the unique opportunity to tour old mines and visit mining museums, offering a fascinating glimpse into the city’s past.

 21. Grutas de Tolantongo, Hidalgo